 Born in 1584 in Vladimir, a city of ancient Poland, Saint Josaphat was the son of Gabriel Kuncewicz.
 His was a family of honorable Christians of the Greco-Slavic rite, in use among the Russians.
 His mother took care to raise him in the fear of God, and in his tender heart formed the first longings for virtue.
 He was never in any way lightheaded, but separated willingly from the games of his companions to pray.
 He made excellent progress in his studies, always preferring the sacred branches to the profane, and for thirty years he recited each day, without ever failing even once to do so, a large section of the Divine Office which he learned by heart.

-Josaphat deplored the situation of religion in Poland.
+years of age Josaphat deplored the situation of religion in Poland.
 In 1596,

-Church was divided into two contending parties — the Unionates and
+the Ruthenian Church was divided into two contending parties — the

 Unionates and those who persevered in schism.
-He saw divisions growing in the Church,
+He saw divisions growing in

-and that few were remaining faithful to the Holy See, to safeguard
+the Church, and that few were remaining faithful to the Holy See, to safeguard

-orthodoxy and their eastern rites.
+the true orthodoxy and their eastern rites.
 He studied philosophy and theology

-two famous Jesuits, and decided to enter religious life.
-When his employer,
+under two famous Jesuits, and decided to enter religious life.
+When his

-who was childless and wished to keep him, offered him his commerce
+employer, who was childless and wished to keep him, offered him his commerce

-as his adopted son, he declined that offer without hesitating, and entered the
+as his adopted son, he declined that offer without hesitating, and entered

-Convent of the Trinity at Vilna, where Basilian religious submissive to
+the Convent of the Trinity at Vilna, where Basilian religious submissive

 Saint Josaphat was ordained a priest and began to preach in various churches of the city, bringing back many dissidents to the Union.
 He was invited also to preach and govern in various regions of the land; he accepted to become head of a monastery at Bytene.
 He restored there celebrated sanctuaries, built a convent, and converted, among others, one of the most zealous of the dissidents.
 In 1614 Josaphat’s friend Joseph Routski became Archbishop of the city of Vilna, and recalled his holy former companion to that city, confiding the monastery of the Trinity to him.
 Saint Josaphat never made harsh reproaches, but corrections warmed by a wholly paternal affection.
 The conversion of the separated brethren continued through the preaching of the one called by the Uniates The Scourge of the Schismatics, whereas the latter called him The Ravisher of Souls.